Alexander Gregory Barmine: USSR government

 In 1919, Barmine joined the Red Army and participated in the Russian Civil War that followed the Russian Revolution.
 Sent to a Red Army officer's academy, he served in several battles.
 In 1921, he served as a military attaché at the Soviet embassy in Bukhara.

 By the age of 22, he had risen to the rank of brigadier general in the Red Army.

 In 1935, Barmine was transferred from the Red Army to the Main Intelligence Directorate of the General Staff of the Soviet Armed Forces.
-In this capacity he was assigned to work abroad under diplomatic cover with the Soviet Foreign Office and Trade Ministry Commissariat under various diplomatic and trade representative titles.
-Late in 1935, Barmine moved to Athens, Greece to take up an appointment as chargé d'affaires to the Soviet Embassy in Athens, Greece.
+In this capacity, he was assigned to work abroad under diplomatic cover for the Soviet Foreign Office and Trade Ministry Commissariat under various diplomatic and trade representative titles.
+Late in 1935, Barmine moved to Athens to take up an appointment as chargé d'affaires at the Soviet Embassy in Athens, Greece.

-Barmine had been a protege, co-worker, subordinate, or confidant of many of the Soviet Union's leading generals, diplomats, and government officials who were arrested, imprisoned, and shot during the Great Purge under Stalin in 1930s.
+Barmine had been a protege, co-worker, subordinate, or confidant of many of the Soviet Union's leading generals, diplomats, and government officials who were arrested, imprisoned, and shot during the Great Purge under Stalin in the 1930s.
 When Barmine's immediate superiors in the military and diplomatic corps began to disappear, or were announced to have been arrested and shot, Barmine began to fear that a similar fate was in store for himself.
-In July 1937, after discovering co-workers rifling his desk and searching his offices in the dead of night, he received a letter from his 14-year-old son Boris, who wrote his father that he, his brother, and Barmine's mother were going "far, far away to bathe in the sea."
+In July 1937, after discovering co-workers rifling his desk and searching his offices in the dead of night, he received a letter from his 14-year-old son, Boris, who wrote that he, his brother, and Barmine's mother were going "far, far away to bathe in the sea."
 Boris also wrote: Dear Papa, they read to us in school the sentence passed on the Trotskyist spies, Tukhachevsky, Yakir, Kork, Uborevich, and Feldman ...
 Wasn't it Feldman who used to live in our apartment house?
 That same month, Barmine received an insistent invitation to dine aboard a Soviet ship, the Rudzutak, which suddenly docked at Piraeus (Athens's port) without prior notification to the Soviet legation.
 Barmine declined to go aboard but agreed to dine with the captain at a local restaurant, where he was strongly urged to return home.
 Constantly followed by NKVD agents, Barmine decided to defect to the West.
 He wrote in One Who Survived that "if I should be imprisoned as the result of some vile, lying charge ...
 [My family] would believe the official communiqué.
 Nobody would dare speak for me, and I would never be able to clear myself.
 I would lose them as sons forever."